-- Turn off all the electrical controls to your AC system.
+- Turn off all the electrical controls for your AC system.
 If you are not comfortable turning off your switches, you can call your AC maintenance technician to help help you complete the process.

-REMEMBER: Do not cover your outdoor HVAC systems with a tarp.
+NOTE: Do not cover your outdoor HVAC systems with a tarp.
 This can actually cause more damage, including not allowing the system to air out entirely and remove moisture, a could cause rust or other damage.

 In addition to April showers, spring also brings hail storms, too.
 Every year thousands of commercial and residential air conditioning systems are damaged by hail.
 While you can usually see obvious damage from the outside, you may not be able to see that the damage inside the AC system may be causing restricted air flow, hindering the performance of the system.
 Sometimes you can fix the air conditioner more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around a tenth of air conditioning units damaged by hail had to be entirely replaced.

 High winds tend to accompany storms and while your air conditioning unit probably won’t get wind damage, other items picked up by the wind, like tree branches, trash cans, or sandboxes, can be thrown, damaging your air conditioner.

 For a full air conditioning inspection and safety check, call D & K Heating Service Experts today and we’ll make sure your air conditioning unit is working safely and efficiently.
 Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.